cybersamx/go-recipes/README.md

 * [Serialization](serialization) - recipes on serialization.
   * [CSV](serialization/csv) - recipe for csv serialization.
   * [JSON](serialization/json) - recipe for json serialization.
+* [Web](web) - recipes for using the web.
-* [Web form](web-form) - a recipe explores working with the rendering of a simple web form using html/template and handling of form submissions.
+  * [JWT](web/jwt) - a recipe that shows the handling of simple web form submission and a simple authentication using JWT. produces a simple web form using html/template and handling of form submissions.
 * [Webhook](webhook) - a simple webhook implemenation.

 Other somewhat Go-related recipes: